blank

 Enrollment limited to 16 Waitlist available: Y Mode of Instruction: In Person

-Prerequisite: C- or better in Physics 141L and Mathematics 132.
+Prerequisite: C- or better in Physics 231L, and C- or better or concurrent registration in Mathematics 234.

 Enrollment limited to 16 Waitlist available: Y Mode of Instruction: In Person